Will Ben Sims

 Once the designs are completed, the ball is now in the developer's court and they have to integrate the designs in their native software.

-The process of providing the specs and assets is: Slicing from the design software and creating a document with information of the typefaces and colour palettes.
+The process of providing the specs and assets is: Slicing from the design software and creating a document with information of the typefaces and color palettes.
 However, this isn’t always accurate.

 We use an export tool called “Zeplin” which allows you to upload your designs directly from design software.
 Zeplin then provides all the specs and assets to the developers accordingly.
 To give an example: